saezlab/pypath/docs/source/index.rst

 Mac OS X
 --------

+Recently the installation on Mac should not be more complicated than on Linux: you can simply install by **pip** (see above).

-On OS X installation is not straightforward primarily because cairo needs to be compiled from source.
-We provide 2 scripts here: the **mac-install-brew.sh** installs everything with HomeBrew, and **mac-install-conda.sh** installs from Anaconda distribution.
-With these scripts installation of igraph, cairo and graphviz goes smoothly most of the time, and options are available for omitting the 2 latter.
-To know more see the description in the script header.
+When ``igraph`` was a mandatory dependency and it didn't provide wheels the OS X installation was not straightforward primarily because cairo needs to be compiled from source.
+If you want igraph and cairo we provide two scripts `here <src/scripts>`_: the **mac-install-brew.sh** installs everything with HomeBrew and **mac-install-conda.sh** installs from Anaconda distribution.
+With these scripts, installation of igraph, cairo and graphviz goes smoothly most of the time and options are available to omit the last two.
+To know more, see the description in the script header.
 There is a third script **mac-install-source.sh** which compiles everything from source and presumes only Python 2.7 and Xcode installed.
 We do not recommend this as it is time